CPSO: Body found in Wallace Lake

 Authorities were called to the scene shortly after 5:00 p.m.

-According to CPSO PIO, Cindy Chadwick, two teens were in the parking lot of Cameron Park when they discovered a suspicious “package” and got out of their car to check it out.
+According to CPSO PIO, Cindy Chadwick, two teens were in the parking lot of Cameron Park when they discovered a suspicious “bundle” and got out of their car to check it out.

 The teens became “uncomfortable” of the situation and called CPSO.

-Upon CPSO’s arrival, investigators opened the “package” enough to see that it was a body and called the coroner.
+Upon CPSO’s arrival, investigators opened the “bundle” enough to see that it was a body and called the coroner.

 This is a developing story.
 KTAL/KMSS will bring you updates.